-Two-thirds of the participants thought that playing the game was fun, but when rating the difficulty they were almost equally split between "difficult", "neutral" and "easy" (Fig. 12).
-All participants who thought that the game was not fun (21 %), thought that the game was either difficult or neutral.
-The level of fun and difficulty was correlated ( $r_s = 0.43$ , p < 0.01).
-Nonetheless, 11 % of the participants stated that they had fun during the game, but also thought it was difficult.
+Of the participants, two thirds thought that playing the game was fun, but when rating the difficulty, they were almost equally split between difficult, neutral and easy (Fig. 12).
+All participants who thought that the game was not fun (21%) thought that the game was either difficult or neutral.
+The level of fun and difficulty was correlated ($r_s = 0.43$; p < 0.01).
+Nonetheless, 11% of the participants stated that they had fun during the game but also thought it was difficult.